 During the closing ceremony of the weekend, the Alliance presented Dr. Gary Grandison, head coach for TSU golf, with a check for $7,500.
 More than 80 golfers from 20 different locales supported this year’s event.
 The mission of the Alliance is to grow the game of golf in the black community through love, unity, and respect for each other and the game itself.
 For more information about the Black Golf Alliance visit https://blackgolfalliance.com/.

 By Tiffany D. Hightower On the heels of Juneteenth becoming federally recognized as a national holiday, Black people were left having to explain the gravity of the moment.
-In essence Juneteenth is the embodiment of […]
+In essence Juneteenth is the embodiment of the realization that freedom had […]